alvinary/tale/issues/log.md

 * Compositional types
 * 'Bare' composition with arbitrary predicates as restrictions on arguments (instead of types), without composition
-* Log number of clauses and literals added to solver instance, without necessarily storing them
+* Log number of clauses and literals added to a solver instance, without necessarily storing them
 * Survey cases where it fails (like 'the fake fake muffler and the actual fake muffler'), and see if that